 When an insurance company doesn’t offer a fair amount of money to settle the claim, you may have to “sue” the driver that caused the car accident.
-Even though you are suing the driver, the insurance company hires an attorney to represent the driver in the lawsuit.
+Even though you are suing the driver, the insurance company hires a car accident attorney to represent the driver in the lawsuit.

 If you win the case, the insurance company, not the driver, pays the money.

 Myth #2: The other driver has to pay the bill out of his or her pocket.

 The driver that caused the accident does not have to pay out of pocket as long as he or she has car insurance.
 Unless you were injured by a very wealthy person, the insurance money is all you’re going to be able to get.